meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Create your Index

 In MeiliSearch, the information is subdivided into indexes.
-Each [index](/guides/main_concepts/indexes.md) contains a data structure and associated documents.<br>
+Each [index](/guides/main_concepts/indexes.md) contains a data structure and associated documents.
 Indexes can be comparable to SQL tables.
 Since MeiliSearch is <clientGlossary word="schemaless"/>, there's no need to define any attributes or data type when creating a table.

 In order to be able to store your documents in an index, it is required you create one first.